Poyias/mBonsai/README.md

 ###dataset
-It is a fastq format dataset.
+It is a fastq format dataset where we selected the second line of each sequence.
+We transformed each chararacter from {A,G,C,T,N} to {0,1,2,3,4}.